uniot-io/uniot-docs/guides/getting-started.md

 ## **Adding Devices to the Platform**

-1. Open the [Uniot Platform](https://app.uniot.io) on your browser.
+1. Open the Uniot Platform ([Get Early Access](https://forms.fillout.com/t/k1LDnvkgvPus)) on your browser.
 2. Create an account or log in if you already have one.
-3. To add a new device to the Uniot Platform, navigate to the [Devices](https://app.uniot.io/devices) page, click the **“Add new device”** button, and follow instructions.
+3. To add a new device to the Uniot Platform, navigate to the Devices page, click the **“Add new device”** button, and follow instructions.
 4. After adding and authorising the device, you can deploy an automation script on it.

 ## **Your First Automation Script**

-1. For an easy start, navigate to the [Sandbox](https://app.uniot.io/sandbox) page and locate the welcome script titled **“My First Script”**.&#x20;
+1. For an easy start, navigate to the Sandbox page and locate the welcome script titled **“My First Script”**.&#x20;

 <div align="left"><figure><img src="../.gitbook/assets/guides_first_script.png" alt=""><figcaption></figcaption></figure></div>